27 Things to Do in the DC Area This Week and Weekend

 Things to do with kids:

-- Concerts, derby demos, rodeos, and carnival fare are highlights of Prince William County Fair (through Sat, $20 for adults, $10 for children and seniors, Manassas).

-- Kiddos can sing along with Elmo and Cookie Monster at Sesame Street the Musical (through August 31, $51+, Kennedy Center).

-- Watch a movie screening of Disney family flick Mufasa (Wed, free, Mount Vernon Square).
+- Watch a screening of the Disney flick Moana 2 (Tues, free, Wharf).

-- Make bubbles, scented lotion, and participate in more science activities with the family at ACS Kids Zone (Sat, free, Downtown).
+- Roller skate, go fishing, and dance with the entire family at the Anacostia Park Skating Pavilion (Sat, free, Anacostia).

 If you enjoyed these events, please don’t forget to share this post with a friend on social media, and sign up for our newsletter for more things to do.